EASY 30 Minute Vegetable Lo Mein with secret ingredient – hoisin sauce! We love this versatile, flavorful plant-based meal. Great for busy weeknights!

 This is a wonderful recipe because it works with such a wide variety of veggies.
 Have fun experimenting with the versatility!
 I list some additional ideas below, so swap in whatever veggies you like and have on hand.
 (You could also pair it with our favorite Easy Savory Baked Tofu for an easy protein boost!)

-PS – come join The Garden Grazer on Instagram and share a pic if you make or adapt this!
+PS – come join The Garden Grazer on Instagram and share a photo if you make or adapt this!
 I love seeing your recreations.
-(Or leave a star rating below if you give it a try – your feedback is very appreciated!)
+(Also please leave a review & star rating below if you give it a try.
+Your feedback is greatly appreciated – thank you!)

 Vegetable Lo Mein